 |Performance – NO GPU OC||5787||8309||6063||50.4||62|

 In my case, the CPU temperature ranges from around 87 degrees to 94.
 It has maxed up at 100 from time to time but only temporarily.
 But honestly, the noise level is not manageable for long gaming sessions.

 My variant of the Lenovo Legion 5 15ARH05H comes with a 60Wh battery, and all I have to say about it is that it has been quite lackluster.
 Normal laptop use with 2 external monitors connected on Quiet mode (browsing, writing blog posts, and listening to a YouTube video, along with other browser tabs and my email client open) leads to around 1.5 hours of battery life.
-Keep in mind that I use a wired internet connection, so these numbers come with the WiFi turned.
+Remember that I use a wired internet connection, so these numbers come with the WiFi turned.
 The obvious recommendation here is to get the 80Wh battery variant if you care about portability (I don't).

-Using the laptop's monitor at max brightness, you can definitely get more out of it; even at 100% brightness (which I recommend as 300nits is not a huge number by any means), you may get 2.5-3 hours of normal use on Quiet mode which for me is acceptable.
+Using the laptop's monitor at max brightness, you can get more out of it; even at 100% brightness (which I recommend as 300nits is not a huge number by any means), you may get 2.5-3 hours of normal use on Quiet mode which for me is acceptable.